sumanabheemaiah/Farm2Market/README.md

 # Farm2Market

+This is the working website : https://farm2market-u3tqdp3rfgtzwegmuqym3r.streamlit.app/ Feel free to check it out and use it!

 A web-based marketplace platform connecting farmers directly to consumers, built with Streamlit and SQLite.
 Farm2Market aims to eliminate middlemen, ensure fair prices for farmers, and provide consumers with fresh, locally-sourced agricultural products.

 Features: